findryankp/goGcs/readme.md

 # Simple Google Cloud Storage - Golang
-Simple package to manage your image in Google Cloud Storage
+Simple package to manage your file in Google Cloud Storage

 **Development by:**
 - Findryankp